liliuk/finalCapstone/README.md

 ## Project description:

 This project is to design a program in Python to prepare a presentation to the management team in a shoe shop.
-The project demonstrated the usage of Object Oriented Programming and its related methods to perform various functions.
+The project demonstrates the usage of Object Oriented Programming and the related methods to perform various functions.
-After developing the program, the staffs work in the shoe shop have experience significant time saving.
+After developing the program, the staffs work in the shoe shop have experienced significant time saving.

 ## Table of Contents: